sravyamalyala7/LeetCode-Solutions/README.md

 - Minimum Deletions to Remove Min and Max — Medium — Array — Java
 - Find Critical Points in a Linked List — Medium — Linked List — Java
+- Minimum Moves to Collect All Litter — Medium — Searching — Java